 Denyse took the kudu, zebra and vultures-on-kill photos in the feature collage

 Memory is a Dodgy Business.
 I remembered the scene so clearly.
-Standing next to a fresh buffalo carcase red with blood; looking around, nervous that the lions who had obviously recently killed it might come back and be annoyed with us for putting our feet on its lunch.
+Standing next to a fresh buffalo carcase red with blood; looking around, nervous that the lions who had obviously recently killed it might come back and be annoyed with us for putting our feet on their lunch.

-We were on a walk in the beautiful wilderness area of Mfolosi game reserve; no roads and restricted access; accompanied by our two armed Rangers we weren’t in any specific danger, but the feeling of ‘we’d better be careful’ was there, and I kept scanning the area around us.
+We were on a walk in the beautiful wilderness area of Mfolosi game reserve; no roads and restricted access; accompanied by our two armed Rangers, we weren’t in any specific danger, but the feeling of ‘we’d better be careful’ was there, and I kept scanning the area around us.

 Or that’s how I remembered it over the years.
 An actual picture painted a different picture!
 Photographic evidence of how dodgy one’s memory can be and how the years can enhance it!
 The top picture was sort of my memory; Here’s the actual ‘carcase’ – it’s a skeleton!
 No lion would want to look at it!
 Nor a hyena, nor a vulture!
 Only detritivores would still be interested in those horns n bones!